adrianbk/gradle-jvmsrc-plugin/README.md

 ```

-- Configure the plugin in your projects build script
+- Configure the base package name in your projects build script

 ```groovy